 The £1,000 Mixed Open race over three and a half miles has attracted a strong entry – last year’s winner, Garde Ville, will be hard to beat, but Britain’s champion trainer, Philip Rowley, and his jockey, Alex Edwards, could run a key rival in Knight Bachelor, who won at Brampton Bryan.

+Knightwick Races takes place just off the A44 between Worcester and Bromyard (post code WR6 5PH).
 Bring the family, have a flutter on the horses and enjoy a host of other attractions and trade stands.
-Children under 16 (and dogs on leads) are admitted free, while adults can save money by buying tickets online in advance.
+Adults pay £12.50, children under 16 (and dogs on leads) are admitted free.

-The Clifton on Teme Hunt is grateful to landowners John and Sue Walker for giving it permission to stage Knightwick Races.
+The Clifton on Teme Hunt is grateful to landowners John and Sue Walker for giving permission to stage Knightwick Races